 - Biology, Biotechnology, Economics and Business Administration, Geography, Global Business Engineering, Law, Mathematics, Mathematics-Economics, Political Science, Social Science or Sustainable Biotechnology from Aalborg University.

 - Natural Science, Social Science or Political Science from Roskilde University

 - Biology, Economics, Law, Mathematics, Mathematics-Economics, Political Science or Social Science from the University of Southern Denmark.

 - Biotechnology, Chemistry and Technology, Water Bio Resources and Environmental Management or Quantitative Biology and Disease Modelling from the Technical University of Denmark.

-- Other Bachelor’s degrees within the area of business, development studies, ecology, environmental science, finance, macroeconomics, microeconomics, management, organization or planning from other Danish or international universities.
+- Other Bachelor’s degrees within the area of business, development studies, ecology, environmental science, finance, macroeconomics, microeconomics, management, organization, planning or related areas from other Danish, Nordic or international universities.

 may be admitted if their programme includes:

 - A minimum of 7.5 ECTS credits within at least two of the following three broadly defined dimensions of sustainability: